cgross95/r-for-hpcc/episodes/managing-r-env-packages.Rmd

 ## Do you already have a personal library?

-If your `.libPaths()` had a local directory before the one in `/opt/software`, you won't need to follow the preceding steps.
+If your `.libPaths()` had a local directory (that is, one you're allowed to write and read to) before the one in `/cvmfs` or `/opt/software`, you won't need to follow the preceding steps.

 ::::::::::::::::::::::::::::::::::::

-You will then be asked to select a CRAN mirror.
+You may then be asked to select a CRAN mirror.
 This is the location where the package is downloaded from.
 Usually, `71` is a good choice for us because it's from the University of Michigan (closer means faster downloads).

 R will download and install the package.
-We can now use it like normal!
+We can now use it like we normally would!
 From the R console:

 ```r
 library(cowsay)